vincere-health/programma/Readme.md

 ## Meta
 **Author: hadi@vincere.health**

-Crated at [Vincere](https://www.vincere.health/) since we had a very similar use-case.
+Created at [Vincere](https://www.vincere.health/) since we had a very similar use-case.
 Our initial design inspiration came from [this blog](https://www.holistics.io/blog/how-we-built-a-multi-tenant-job-queue-system-with-postgresql-ruby/)

 Also we were inspired by [Pinterest Pin Later](https://github.com/pinterest/pinlater) although it's fundamentally different in implementation